adafruit/Adafruit_AM2315/README.txt

 please support Adafruit and open-source hardware by purchasing products from Adafruit!

-Check out the links above for our tutorials and wiring diagrams

-Adafruit invests time and resources providing this open source code, please support Adafruit and open-source hardware by purchasing products from Adafruit!

 Written by Limor Fried/Ladyada for Adafruit Industries.
 BSD license, all text above must be included in any redistribution

+Check out the links above for our tutorials and wiring diagrams

 To download. click the ZIP button in the top-middle navbar, rename the uncompressed folder Adafruit_AM2315.